 This game contains examples of the following tropes:

 An Interior Designer Is You: Not only can you give your mansion different styles, but you can purchase furniture, souvenirs and other knick-knacks - even Manny and Gina's ash urns - and choose where to place them.
-Humorously, placing the items is done to a soundtrack of Muzak - including a version of "She's On Fire".
+Humorously, placing the items is done to a Muzak soundtrack - including a version of "She's On Fire".

 Black and Grey Morality: Along with Sosa, there are drug lords who are even worse than Tony.
 Special mention include Nacho Contreras and the Diaz brothers.